 Learn More about Everest Base Camp Trek Packing List.

-The packing list for Everest Base Camp Trekking can be used for trekking all around Nepal, including some of the famous trekking trails like Annapurna Base Camp Trekking, Upper Mustang Trekking, Langtang Valley Trekking, and Nar Phu Valley Trekking.
+The packing list for Everest Base Camp Trekking can be used for trekking all around Nepal, including some of the famous trekking trails like Annapurna Base Camp Trekking, and Upper Mustang Trekking, Langtang Valley Trekking, and Nar Phu Valley Trekking.

 Hydration is key

-Note that, during trekking, avoid coffee, as coffee contains caffeine which dehydrates your body rapidly, exposing your more to the altitude sickness.
+Note that, during trekking, avoid coffee, as coffee contains caffeine which dehydrates your body rapidly, exposing your more to altitude sickness.
 So, it's better not to drink coffee during the trek.

-Climbing slowly is critical in Trekking:
+Climbing slowly is critical in Trekking

 In Everest Base camp trekking, there is no option of going at a faster pace, rather keep a slow pace as per your convenience, without straining your body too much.
 Keep the snail’s pace, not a rabbit!
-The more time you spend acclimatization means a more safe and enjoyable trekking experience.
+The more time you spend acclimatization means the more safe and enjoyable trekking experience.

 Trekking in the high-altitude mountain terrain, one is always at a mercy of nature.
-There is always a chance of landslide, mudslide or the avalanche occurring which may result in vital for one’s life.
+There is always a chance of a landslide, mudslide, or avalanche occurring which may result in vital for one’s life.
 In the worst case, one may lose their life as well.
 Climbing a peak is riskier and has a high threat to one’s life.
 During your trek, bad weather and low visibility may play spoilsport making your way journey impossible to carry on further.